A world class comprehensive, pediatric ophthalmology and adult strabismus fellowship in a dynamic city.

 Christopher Lasecki, MD (2023 – 2024)

-It is a very complete fellowship in the sense that the fellow gets exposure to all aspects of pediatric ophthalmology (oculoplastics, glaucoma, neuro-ophthalmology, anterior segment/cataract, contact lens fitting, ROP with laser procedures, pediatric trauma) and not just strabismus.
+It is a very complete fellowship in the sense that the fellow gets exposure to all aspects of pediatric ophthalmology (oculoplastics, glaucoma, anterior segment, cataracts, ROP with laser procedures, pediatric trauma) and not just strabismus.